Matarazzo At A Loss To Explain Stuttgarts Latest Away Win - UrduPoint

 Matarazzo At A Loss To Explain Stuttgart's Latest Away Win

-Berlin, (UrduPoint / Pakistan Point News - 10th Jan, 2021 ) :Stuttgart coach Pellegrino Matarazzo admitted Sunday he was at a loss to explain his team's fifth away win of the season which makes them the Bundesliga's joint-strongest team on the road.
+Berlin, (UrduPoint / Pakistan Point News - 11th Jan, 2021 ) :Stuttgart coach Pellegrino Matarazzo said he was unable to explain his side's impressive away form after Sunday's 4-1 win at Augsburg made them the Bundesliga's joint-strongest team on the road.

-"The only difference is that we stay in a hotel," the 43-year-old Italian-American said following Sunday's 4-1 romp at 10-man Augsburg.

-"The win does us good, to get back on the right path after two games without a point," he added as Stuttgart picked up their first win since last month's away thrashing of Borussia Dortmund.

 Raised in New York to Italian parents, Matarazzo earned a maths degree at Colombia University before moving to Europe, eventually becoming Julian Nagelsmann's assistant coach at Hoffenheim before taking charge of Stuttgart in 2019.